trymnf/tnf-website-new/content/posts/morgenbladet.md

 abstract: true
 ---

-Interview in Morgenbladet (in Norwegian) about the allegations against Frontex's involvement in illegal pushbacks.
+Interview in Morgenbladet (in Norwegian) about Frontex's alleged involvement in illegal pushbacks.